niveknosredneh/Garden/README.md

 # Kevin's Garden Automation and Datalogging

-Analog sensors hooked up to Arduino/Atmega328P, processeing data and sending via serial connection over USB to a Raspberry Pi.
+Analog/Digital sensors hooked up to Arduino/Atmega328P, processeing data and sending via serial connection over USB to a Raspberry Pi.

 The Pi logs the data and creates a new graph with python and the matplotlib library.
 A cron job can be set to automate this on a regular interval while also running a script to capture a current photo.